The Slipway: Reviews

-Rich Horton wrote in the Locus Magazine, that the short story "qualifies as pure a hard SF story as you might want – so much so that I wish he’d included some diagrams and equations" and that "in purest SF fashion, the working out of the story is essentially the process of coming to understand what this thing – called “the Pane” – really is, and the reader is invited to indulge their sense of wonder by the end."
+Rich Horton wrote in Locus Magazine that the short story "qualifies as pure a hard SF story as you might want – so much so that I wish he’d included some diagrams and equations" and that "in purest SF fashion, the working out of the story is essentially the process of coming to understand what this thing – called 'the Pane' – really is, and the reader is invited to indulge their sense of wonder by the end."

-Victoria Silverwolf wrote on Tangent Online, that "full appreciation of the premise requires familiarity with many concepts of modern astrophysics", which has "a true sense of wonder, describing an amazing event with rigid scientific logic."
+Victoria Silverwolf wrote on Tangent Online that "full appreciation of the premise requires familiarity with many concepts of modern astrophysics", which has "a true sense of wonder, describing an amazing event with rigid scientific logic."
 She also praises that "the characters in the story are little more than a way for the author to present a fascinating idea in the form of fiction."

-Sam Tomaino wrote on SF Revu, that "the explanation for what [the Pane] is makes for a very imaginative story" and that it "it has well-drawn characters, too."
+Sam Tomaino wrote on SF Revu that "the explanation for what [the Pane] is makes for a very imaginative story" and that "it has well-drawn characters, too."
 He adds that it is a "great end" of the July/August 2019 issue of Analog Science Fiction and Fact.